phutterman/resume/nfutterman-resume.md

   International Conference on Information Technology and Development, as “AppLab Question Box: A Live Voice Information Service in Rural Uganda”

-### The Scholar’s Workstation - Customer Service/Sales // Jun.
-2007 – Jun.
-2009

-* Consulted with individual students, faculty, and University department purchasers of all technical levels to identify hardware and software needs.
-* Supported licensing and installation of research tools such as SPSS, SAS, and Matlab across all platforms.

-### Tellefsen Hall - Network Administrator // Aug.
-2007 – May 2008

-* Ensured maximum network uptime and performance for boarding house of 44 fellow members of the UC Marching Band.
-* Upgraded network backbone to meet increasing demand with new switches and replaced aging wireless infrastructure.
-* Built, installed, and configured a BSD server to provide DHCP, DNS, print spooling, and file sharing.
-* Troubleshot individual residents’ connectivity and computer problems.

 SKILLS
 ------

+* Configuration management experience (strong Puppet; moderate Chef)
-* Familiar with the requirements of a 24x7 production environment
+* Familiar with the requirements of a 24x7 production environment and on-call rotation
-* Python and Bash scripting
+* Ruby and Bash scripting
+* Installation and configuration of Proxmox and ESXi hypervisors
 * RAID monitoring, automation, and performance optimization
 * Datacenter cabling, power, and maintenance best practices
-* Host network configuration, basic switch configuration, troubleshooting TCP/IP
-* Installation and configuration of VMware ESXi hosts and guests
+* General network knowledge and troubleshooting; some switch configuration
 * Excellent written and verbal communications skills; adept at conveying technical concepts to listeners of varying technical backgrounds
-* Strong academic writing and qualitative research skills and general quantitative/statistics experience; work with R
+* Strong academic writing and qualitative research background

 VOLUNTEER EXPERIENCE AND OTHER ACTIVITIES